futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 graphs.
 An efficient, real-world implementation relies on more efficient data structures than lists and more importantly a key aspect to make the algorithms having asymptotically optimal running times is that active patterns must match in linear times.
-A real-world implementation based on Martin Erwigs' paper is available on [Stackage](https://www.stackage.org/lts-9.14/package/fgl-5.5.3.1) and if you're curious to know how it is possible to implement inductive graphs efficiently I'll encourage to look at the source code.
+A real-world implementation based on Martin Erwig's paper is available on [Stackage](https://www.stackage.org/lts-9.14/package/fgl-5.5.3.1) and if you're curious to know how it is possible to implement inductive graphs efficiently I'll encourage to look at the source code.
-I'll possibly cover the topic in a future blog post.
+This could be a very topic for a separate blog post.

 ## Wrapping up

+One of the tradeoffs to achieve clear and elegant graph algorithms seems to be shifting the complexity from the algorithm itself to the supporting data
+structures: implementing an inductive graph and active patterns is more complex than implementing an adjacency lists, using a min-heap in the shortest path algorithm eliminates the need for bookkeeping when looking for the next cheapest path.

 The journey into graphs and related algorithm in functional programming started with a simple question that was surprisingly hard to answer: